maria-mz/time-sheet-generator/README.md

 # Timesheet Generator

-A tool for logging employee hours and generating timesheet reports.
+A tool for logging employee hours and generating PDF timesheet reports.
 (Features are developed as requested by client.)

-## Supported features
+## Supported Features

 - Update the pay period.
 This will delete all the current employee data.
 - View all employees in a table format.